T\^ete-\`a-t\^ete twists, monodromies and representation of elements of Mapping Class Group

 We recall some definitions and fix some conventions on pseudo-periodic homeomorphisms of surfaces with boundary.

-\begin{definition} A homeomorphism $\phi:\Si \rightarrow \Si$ is pseudo-periodic if it is isotopic to a homeomorphism satisfying that there exists a finite collection of disjoint simple closed curve $\mathcal{C}$ such that \begin{enumerate} \item $\phi(\mathcal{C})= \mathcal{C}$ \item $\phi|_{\Si \setminus \mathcal{C}}$ is boundary free isotopic to a periodic homeomorphism. \end{enumerate} This system of cut curves $\mathcal{C}$ is called a system of cut curves subordinated to $\phi$. \end{definition}
+\begin{definition} A homeomorphism $\phi:\Si \rightarrow \Si$ is pseudo-periodic if it is isotopic to a homeomorphism satisfying that there exists a finite collection of disjoint simple closed curves $\mathcal{C}$ such that \begin{enumerate} \item $\phi(\mathcal{C})= \mathcal{C}$ \item $\phi|_{\Si \setminus \mathcal{C}}$ is boundary-free isotopic to a periodic homeomorphism. \end{enumerate} This system of cut curves $\mathcal{C}$ is called a system of cut curves subordinated to $\phi$. \end{definition}

-The following theorem is due to Nielsen (see \cite{Niel1}, Section 15):
+The following theorem is due to Nielsen (see \cite[Section 15]{Niel1}):

-\begin{theorem} Given a pseudo periodic homeomorphism $\phi$ there exists a minimal system of cut curves $\calC$.
+\begin{theorem} Given a pseudo-periodic homeomorphism $\phi$, there exists a minimal system of cut curves $\calC$.
 In particular, none of the connected components of $\Si \setminus \mathcal{C}$ is neither a disk nor an annulus.
 A minimal system of cut curves is unique up to isotopy. \end{theorem}

 \begin{remark}[Quasi-Canonical Form] Given a system of cut curves $\calC=\{\calC_i\}$ subordinated to $\phi$, it is clear that there exists an isotopic homeomorphism $\phi'$ that admits annular neighbourhoods $\calA=\{\calA_i\}$ of the curves in $\mathcal{C}$ with $\calC_i \subset \calA_i$ such that \begin{enumerate} \item $\phi'(\calA)=\calA$, \item the map $\phi'|_{\overline{\Si\setminus\calA}}$ is periodic. \end{enumerate}